U.S. senators want secondary sanctions on Russian oil

 By Patricia Zengerle

-WASHINGTON, Sept 20 (Reuters) - Democratic and Republican senators urged U.S. President Joe Biden's administration on Tuesday to impose secondary sanctions on international banks to strengthen a price cap G7 countries plan to impose on Russian oil over Moscow's invasion of Ukraine.
+WASHINGTON, Sept 20 (Reuters) - Democratic and Republican senators on Tuesday proposed that U.S. President Joe Biden's administration use secondary sanctions on international banks to strengthen a price cap G7 countries plan to impose on Russian oil over Moscow's invasion of Ukraine.

-Democratic Senator Chris Van Hollen and Republican Senator Pat Toomey introduced legislation imposing the secondary sanctions, which would target financial institutions involved in trade finance, insurance, reinsurance and brokerage of Russia oil and petroleum products sold at prices exceeding the cap.
+Democratic Senator Chris Van Hollen and Republican Senator Pat Toomey announced a framework for legislation to impose the secondary sanctions, which would target financial institutions involved in trade finance, insurance, reinsurance and brokerage of Russia oil and petroleum products sold at prices exceeding the cap.

-The two senators are both members of the Senate Banking Committee, which oversees sanctions policy.
+Both senators are members of the Senate Banking Committee, which oversees sanctions policy.

-They said the ability to target banks would make it harder for Russia to evade the price cap by making deals with countries not formally participating in the G7 scheme.
+They said the ability to target banks would make it harder for Russia to evade the price cap through deals with countries not formally participating in the G7 scheme.

-"I do think there's a great benefit to having a worldwide backup so that Russia does not try - as it's bound to do - to play countries against each other," van Hollen said during a committee hearing.
+"If you want to set a worldwide price cap on Russian oil, you need to ensure that it's uniformly applied.
+And to do that, we believe you need the backup of the secondary sanctions," van Hollen said on a call with reporters after a Banking committee hearing on Russia sanctions.

-"I promise to work with Senator Van Hollen to get this bill enacted as soon as possible so that Russia can no longer profit from the oil sales funding its war in Ukraine," Toomey, the top Republican on the banking panel, said.
+"I think the president needs new authority from Congress to enforce the price caps on anyone who buys oil from Russia at a price above the cap that's been set or in significantly increased volumes," Toomey said on the call.

-The Biden administration has been reluctant to impose secondary sanctions over concerns that they could complicate relations with importers of Russia oil like China and India.
+The Biden administration has been reluctant to impose secondary sanctions, concerned they could complicate relations with importers of Russia oil like China and India.

 The Group of Seven announced the price cap plan this month to limit Russia's lucrative oil export revenue in the wake of the invasion.
 Several countries have banned imports of Russian crude and fuel, but Moscow has managed to maintain its revenues through increased crude sales to Asia.